Constitution of South Carolina: Article IV

 Article IV deals with the executive branch of the state's government.
 The constitution creates two positions within the executive branch, the Governor and the Lieutenant Governor.
 Prior to 1981, the Governor was limited to a single term in office, but an amendment permitted governors elected after 1981 to serve for two terms.
 The original text of Article IV designated the Lieutenant Governor as the presiding officer of the State Senate, as is the case in many states.
 A 2012 amendment, however, removed this power from the Lieutenant Governor, replacing it with a separate officer elected by the Senate.
 The amendment also created a "ticket" system whereby candidates for Governor and Lieutenant Governor ran together rather than separately as before.

 Article IV, Section 2, regarding the qualifications of the governor, states: "No person shall be eligible to the office of Governor who denies the existence of the Supreme Being."
 Article VI, section 2 and Article XVII, section 4, both of which deal with the qualifications for state office, state: "No person who denies the existence of a Supreme Being shall hold any office under this Constitution."
-These provisions have never been enforced in modern times, since current precedent holds that the First Amendment's Establishment Clause is binding on the states per the 14th Amendment's Due Process Clause.
+These provisions have never been enforced in modern times, since current precedent holds that the First Amendment's Establishment Clause is binding on the states per the Fourteenth Amendment's Due Process Clause.
 The state supreme court underlined this in Silverman v.
-Campbell, a 1997 case which held that these provisions not only violated the Establishment Clause, but also the no religious test clause in Article VI of the United States Constitution.
+Campbell, a 1997 case which held that these provisions not only violated the Establishment Clause, but also the No Religious Test Clause in Article VI of the United States Constitution.